nstebbins/chatroom/README.md

 ========
 [![Build Status](https://travis-ci.com/nstebbins/chatroom.svg?token=wq8kpkt8TaRN17x6BNtj&branch=master)](https://travis-ci.com/nstebbins/chatroom)

-a multi-threaded chatroom written in Java
+`chatroom` is a multi-threaded chatroom written in Java and uses the client-server model. `chatroom` provides a command-line interface to communicate with clients and obtain information about them.

 commands supported
 ------------------